nicm42/100-days-of-code-v2/log.md

 **11th June 2020**
 I went through three videos of a series on testing, so now I understand it a bit better.
 I need to do the rest of the videos to see how better to apply it.
 I did the first day of Scrimba's email CSS challenges.
 It was really easy, but they did say it would get harder.

+**15th June 2020**
+Caught up on Scrimba's CSS email challenges.
+I definitely need to look into CSS animations (rather than just transitions) some more.
+But so far it's all been pretty easy.
+But the past few days have all been things I only learnt recently, so it's good that I spent a lot of time in 100 days round 2 on CSS.